Electro-pulse/Electro-pulse/README.md

   - WhatsApp UI recreation
   - Music Player (Local files)

-Soon I will develop more apps progressively as I learn Flutter ✌️You can reach me through: https://www.linkedin.com/in/pratheeswar-m-34a6a0237
+Soon I will develop more apps progressively as I learn Flutter ✌️You can reach me through [LinkedIn](https://www.linkedin.com/in/pratheeswar-m-34a6a0237) .
 Have a Nice Day 😉
 <!--
 **Electro-pulse/Electro-pulse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.